commaweed/random-js/README.md

 ### Threads

+* the JavaScript engine is single-threaded
-* Threads are evil - language definition is neutral on threads
+* the say: "Threads are evil" - so language definition is neutral on threads
 * most application environments (like browsers) do not provide it
+* browsers can simulate multiple threads using the browsers "web API" to execute certain tasks

 ### Example of a memoize function